BeatrizBravo/Simulating-AWS-in-my-local-machine/README.md

 More Info about LocalStack [here](https://docs.localstack.cloud/getting-started/installation/).
 # Try it

-Create a bucket called "MyStorage" in the georgraphic area (region)  of Europe (London).
+Create a bucket called "mybuckettyt" in the georgraphic area (region)  of Europe (London).

 To create this resource you use "Amazon S3" service using the AWS Command Line Interface (CLI) o Terraform.